 Figure S7.
 A radial fitness landscape in six additional drugs.

 A radial fitness landscape in six drugs showing all multi-knockout paths.
-Each graph is centered by the 6-gene wildtype group, with outward extensions adding cumulative knockouts.
+Each graph is centered by the 6-gene wild-type group, with outward extensions adding cumulative knockouts.
 Each section is coloured by the average resistance of its corresponding knockout group relative to the 6-gene wild type.
 Extensions to 1, 2, and 6 total knockouts are shown.
-Sections are coloured by the mean resistance of each group relative to the 6-gene wildtype.
-The colour scale extends equally in both directions by the largest observed difference in log2-resistance between the 6-gene wildtype and any other group (blue for increased resistance, orange for decreased resistance).
+Sections are coloured by the mean resistance of each group relative to the 6-gene wild-type.
+The colour scale extends equally in both directions by the largest observed difference in log2-resistance between the 6-gene wild-type and any other group (blue for increased resistance, orange for decreased resistance).
 All paths where any additional knockouts do not result in significant changes (Bonferroni-adjusted p < 0.05, Mann-Whitney U test) are pruned.

 Figure S8.
 A linear landscape of resistance to 16 drugs.